Introduction

 On the other hand, we might also consider 5xx responses outages, and want to gracefully fall back to the cached values instead.
 I wanted to achieve the following objectives.

-• Never cache 5xx responses.
+responses.
 This is important, because this’ll make Varnish try to fetch the response again upon every request.
-(It would be wasteful to cache a 500 response for 10 minutes, when the outage might only last 1-2 minutes.)
+(It would be wasteful to cache a500

-• If we don’t have the response in the cache at all, then return to the client the actual 5xx error that was given by the backend.
+, fall back to the cached response and send that to the client. - If we don’t have the response in the cache at all, then return to the client the actual

 This can be achieved with Varnish pretty easily, but it needs some configuration.